KStocky/ShaderTestFramework/docs/Tutorial.md

 }
 ```

-And now we can run our tests again and see them passing
+Now we can rerun our tests and see them passing!

 ### What did we do here?

-This was a fairly simple exercise in:
+This was a fairly simple exercise in the following:
 - Writing a simple test for some HLSL code
 - Determining which assert failed using the test results output
 - Taking a PIX capture of the failing test.